HuskyADAPT/ReBorn/README.md

 How might we make cooking a zero-handed process?* <br>

 Week 6 <br>
+Our current needs statement is: *Carolee needs a hands-free way to prepare food because she is passionate about cooking and would like to use her current strengths and Tom's help to do that* <br>
-We continued to brainstorm ideas.
+We also continued to brainstorm ideas.
 This week we went all out with sticky notes
 ![img_8337](https://user-images.githubusercontent.com/32558447/33237199-b5695dba-d221-11e7-8bb2-c9068b2e9891.jpg)